swiftlang/swift-evolution/proposals/0155-normalize-enum-case-representation.md

-If multiple enum cases agree in arity but have different argument labels, then an unlabeled pattern favors matching an unlabeled associated value:
+If multiple enum cases agree in arity but have different argument labels, then an unlabeled pattern favors matching an unlabeled associated value.
+Specifying labels in the pattern can be used to favor declarations matching those label:

 ```
 enum Buffalo {